metabase/metabase/docs/dashboards/filters.md

 ### Make a multi-select filter

 1. In dashboard edit mode, click your filter's **gear** icon.
-2. From the sidebar, find **Users can pick** and select "Multiple values".
+2. From the sidebar, find **People can pick** and select "Multiple values".

 A multi-select filter with the widget type [Dropdown list](#dropdown-list) or [Search box](#search-box) will display a list of values with checkboxes.